Zelman v. Simmons-Harris: First Amendment

 The First Amendment protects the rights to freedom of religion and to freedom of expression from government interference.
 The First Amendment comes into play because the taxpayers of Ohio said that the program was a violation of the Establishment Clause, one of the two clauses of the First Amendment.
 The Establishment Clause guarantees freedom of religion and strictly prohibits the government from passing any legislation to establish an official religion or preferring one religion over another; it thus enforces the "separation of church and state."

-Since the program was designed to provide no incentive for religious private, secular private, or public schools, the taxpayers did not want their money to pay for the children who wanted religious schooling.
+The program, which operated on the private choice of parents, provided no incentive for parents to choose religious private, secular private, or public schools.
+Nevertheless, the taxpayers did not want their money to pay for the children who wanted religious schooling.